 Custom 404 page: Create error pages using htaccess

 Creating a Custom 404 page is very important for SEO nowadays.
 First of all, for SEO purposes.
 Google increases the reputation of domains with their 404 error page correctly configured.
 The 404 error code means that one specific file on the server was not found.
+For example, you can use images, HTML font colors, and CSS styles in your error pages.
 This is a part of the HTTP protocol structure defined in RFC7231.

 The advantages of having a properly configured not found error page:

 - It helps your visitors to guide for the correct place in your site